-Validation in non-participating EU states, such as Spain, and also non-EU states, such as Turkey and the UK, will continue as usual with national requirements, particularly as to translations, continuing to apply.
-For the states participating in the Unitary Patent project, applicants will have the option of validating the patent by the "classic" route in as many, or as few, of the states required, or validating with unitary effect for all states participating in the Unitary Patent regime.
+Validation in non-participating EU states, such as Spain, and also non-EU states, such as Turkey and the UK, continue in accordance with the pre-Unitary Patent regime with national requirements, particularly as to translations, continuing to apply.
+For the states participating in the Unitary Patent project, applicants have the additional option of validating the patent by the "classic" route in as many, or as few, of the states required, or validating with unitary effect for all states participating in the Unitary Patent regime.